AlexandrStartsev/dfe/README.md

 # dfe

-Developed to replace server side rendering quote forms for Arrowhead General Insurance Company.
+Developed to replace server side rendering quote forms for Arrowhead General Insurance Agency.

 This api is for building isomorphic applications, meant to run under nashorn on server side for purposes of user input validation and data model consistancy verification.